Legacy Safety Reporting Systems Increase Auditing & Financial Risk

 Supporting Your Upgraded Safety Reporting System

 If you choose to upgrade your legacy system, you need to ensure that your company can support this upgraded system.
 Will your development team be available for the next several years to fix any bugs or add any additional enhancements?

 Enhancements are almost always to be expected.
-For example, the Europeans just started their SMS implementations a couple years ago.
+For example, the Europeans just started their SMS implementations a couple of years ago.
 In November 2015, another regulation went into effect requiring aviation service providers to submit mandatory reports in an XML format.
 Will your developer be around to handle such a task?
-While these are not common occurrences, they do happen every couple years.
+While these are not common occurrences, they do happen every couple of years.

 Compliance Is Number One Driver to Acquire Aviation SMS Database